fsinfuhh/django_template/{{ cookiecutter.project_slug }}/README.md

 | `NUXT_PUBLIC_OPENID_ISSUER`       | *mafiasi-identity*                |    no     | The openid issuer which the frontend uses for authentication (should be the same as the one in configured for django) |

 For the configuration of these variables in `dev` mode, see the configuration in [.env.dev](./.env.dev).

+## Docker Setup

+This project contains two different docker setup.
+One is for production, one for development.

+### Production Setup

+The Docker Setup for production consists of the `Dockerfile` in the root of this project.
+The required assets are in the `/docker/prod` directory.

+### Development Setup

+The Docker Setup for development is based on the `compose.yaml` in the root of this project.
+All Dockerfiles and other files required for this are in the `/docker/dev` directory.